 Now you’re probably wondering how to swap out your furnace filter.
 Inevitably this will vary depending on what furnace you have, but typically:

-At Gordon's Service Experts Heating & Air Conditioning, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Gordon's Service Experts Heating & Air Conditioning, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 405-432-2197 or schedule an appointment with us online.

 - Open or take off the air filter panel around the bottom of your furnace to expose an open compartment.